ampproject/amphtml/extensions/amp-date-picker/amp-date-picker.md

 The locale to use for rendering the calendar view.
 The default locale is `"en"`.

+##### minimum-nights

+The number of nights that the user must select in a date range.
+The default is `"1"`.
+A value of `"0"` allows users to select the same date for the start and end dates.

 ##### number-of-months

 The number of months to display at one time in the calendar view.
 The default is `"1"`.